 Selling services can stop you from leveling up and growing because your billable hours are limited.
 Your business isn’t scalable if you’re constrained by how much you can work.

 Think of a productized service as a pre-packaged consulting solution that solves one particular problem.
 When you productize a service, you’re practically moving from freelancing or billing by the hour to selling a service package, i.e., a product.
 This allows you to scale your business and claim your life back.
 Regarding products, especially the ones with no inventory, you can sell as many as you want without working more.

 But, when you offer services, you need to put in the time to make money.
 On the other hand, when you’re focused on selling products, your income is not tied to your time.

 So, how do you go about productizing your services?
 How do you transition from a service-based business model into a productized service company that allows you to automate and scale?

 Let’s say you offer consulting services.
-So, each time you have a prospect, you will start with a phone call, then move on to one or more long-drawn meetings with them, discuss their requirements and scope of the project, go back to the office and work with your team to create a customized proposal, then go back to the client and present the proposal, make any adjustments and negotiate, and ultimately win a percentage of the contracts because not all clients will sign the contract.
+So, each time you have a prospect, you will start with a phone call, then move on to one or more long-drawn meetings with them, discuss their requirements and the scope of the project, go back to the office, and work with your team to create a customized proposal, then go back to the client and present the proposal, make any adjustments and negotiate, and ultimately win a percentage of the contracts because not all clients will sign the contract.